nib-components/react-header-small/README.md

 The theme to use.

-`white` will give a white background with a green logo.
+`white` will give a white background with a queen-elizabeth logo.

-`green` will give a green background with a white logo.
+`queen-elizabeth` will give a queen-elizabeth background with a white logo.

 Optional.
 A `string`.